thedevsbuddy/tailwind-cli-docs/src/mixins/colors.md

 ---
-title: Color Extensions - Mixins
+title: Color Mixin - Mixins
 ---

-# Color Extensions
+# Color Mixin

 Tailwind is filled with lots of beautiful colors to be used on any application to make it look awesome.